 "Here lies William Dickinson, architect.
 What sort of architect!
 Look upwards.
 Died 24 of January A.D.1724 aged 54"

 William was son of William Dickinson, chief clerk of the King's works 1660 to his death in 1702 and Controller Clerk at Windsor Castle.
 William junior was employed by Wren for the re-building of St Paul's Cathedral from 1696-1711 and also other City of London churches destroyed in the Great Fire of London.
 He was also clerk of the works at Greenwich Hospital, Whitehall and St James's Palace and succeeded his father in the post at Windsor Castle.
 In 1711 he was appointed to the Abbey as Deputy Surveyor of the Fabric and College Surveyor and held the posts until his death.
-He lived in Smith Street near the Abbey and many of his plans remain in the Abbey archive.
+He lived in Smith Street near the Abbey and many of his plans and drawings remain in the Abbey archive.
 His will was proved by his wife Elizabeth and he left a bequest to his son William.

 "The History of the King's Works", vol. V, edited by H.M.Colvin, 1976.